 B. Commercial development shall be sited and designed to protect views, vistas and aesthetic values and to minimize impacts to the character of the shoreline environment and the views of neighboring property owners.

 C. New commercial developments and uses are not allowed in critical area buffers without a variance, unless such developments and uses are water oriented.
-All commercial developments and uses shall provide for vegetation conservation in accordance with the critical areas and shoreline vegetation conservation section of this Program and comply with the mitigation sequence in chapter 6 of this Program.
+All commercial developments and uses shall provide for vegetation conservation in accordance with the critical areas and shoreline vegetation conservation section of this Program and comply with the mitigation sequence in Section 6 of this Program.

 D. Commercial uses that may be authorized as water-oriented uses are required to incorporate appropriate design and operational elements so that they meet the definition of water-oriented uses.